haka-security/haka/doc/ref/vbuffer.rst

     .. haka:method:: vbuffer_sub:zero()

-        Zero the sub buffer memory data.
+        Zero the sub-buffer memory data.

     .. haka:method:: vbuffer_sub:erase()

-        Erase the sub buffer.
+        Erase the sub-buffer.

     .. haka:method:: vbuffer_sub:replace(data)

         :param data: Buffer.
         :paramtype data: :haka:class:`vbuffer`

-        Replace the sub buffer by some new data.
+        Replace the sub-buffer by some new data.

         .. note:: Data will be removed from the given parameter making *data* empty after this call.